petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails.md

 sending-emails/notification-template-variables-reference-guide.md
 ```

 You can configure Liferay to send email notifications for different events that happen in your store.
 For example, you may want to send updates to the order manager or another person of interest with details of the order.
 This can include the order ID, shipping and billing addresses, the payment method used, and more.
-To do this, you must use a notification template that is customizable and defines the contents of the email.
+To do this, you must create a notification template that determines the email's contents and event trigger.

 ```{note}
 To use notifications in Commerce, you must first configure the mail settings for Liferay DXP.
 See [Configuring Mail](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/setting-up-liferay/configuring-mail.html) for more information.